sungheeyun/sungheeyun.github.io/_posts/2025-01-31-PST - arbitrariness-vs-inevitability.markdown

 to calculate the quantity $$\int_{-\infty}^\infty e^{-x^2} dx = \sqrt{\pi}$$.
 Here we do the inverse.
-Let us find out the proportionality constants for volumes of the hyper-spheres!
+Let us find out the proportionality constants for volumes of the hyper-spheres using the result of the Gaussian integral!

 ### Using equivalence of multiple ways of calculating the Gaussian integral